 I’m a lucky girl… I’ve been visiting Morocco since I was a child.
 For some reason, it occupies a large place in my childhood memories.
-I even suspect I’ve been there less times than I think I’ve been…
+I even suspect I’ve been there fewer times than I think I’ve been…

 My parents had friends there and kept going back.
-For me, it created a bank of wonderful memories, populated with friends, exotic foods and beautiful scenery.
+For me, it created a bank of wonderful memories, populated with friends, exotic foods, and beautiful scenery.

 And now, Morocco still has this incredible appeal.
 In 2017, I made Morocco my greatest adventure.
 I took a road trip with my father, who knows this country even better than I do.

 The best way to do that in the amount of time we had was to get our own vehicle.
-I recommend booking your car with a well-known international hiring company, as I heard stories of scams with local companies.
+I recommend booking your car with a well-known international hiring company, as I have heard stories of scams with local companies.

 Of course, there were a few surprises but nothing we couldn’t overcome.
-We didn’t get the exact car we wanted, it was low on petrol and the car was dusty.
+We didn’t get the exact car we wanted, it was low on petrol, and the car was dusty.

 Driving gave us a unique freedom to explore on our own terms, at our own pace.
 The North Moroccan coast has some dramatic scenery and interesting historical points.